 Medieval steel gauntlets for sale

-Until the middle of XIII century chain-mail and hardened leather where still most popular materials for the gauntlets.
-Being adequate protection from cutting injuries and providing good dexterity these gauntlets were still leaving their owners quite vulnerable for powerful blows and thrust.
-However, advancements in the iron-making and blacksmithing during High Middle Ages made still plates cheaper and allowed more elaborate elements to be incorporated into the gauntlets.
+Until the middle of XIII century chain-mail and hardened leather were steel most popular materials for the gauntlets.
+Being adequate protection from cutting injuries and providing good dexterity these gauntlets were steel leaving their owners quite vulnerable for powerful blows and thrust.
+However, advancements in the iron-making and blacksmithing during High Middle Ages made steel plates cheaper and allowed more elaborate elements to be incorporated into the gauntlets.
 Combination of chain-mail and metal plates prove to be reliable and survived until the end of XVII century when advancement of the firearm made armor altogether less efficient.

 First known full plated finger gauntlets are dated to the second half of the XIV century when Hundred Years War.
 Compare to the older mitten-style gauntlets they were providing better dexterity, not for free, however: small scales protecting fingers are offering lesser protection against crushing blow then full plated steel mitten-style gauntlets.
 When hand closed into the fist mittens are creating solid shell around the the hand which proved to be very tough to destroy.
 That is why mitten-style gauntlets are also survived for the full duration of the armor era.
 They have been especially popular for the foot tournaments and jousting.